-Marc David Peters is a partner in the Intellectual Property Group and the Litigation Department.
-He represents clients in litigation and counseling involving semiconductor, electronics, and computer-related technologies.
-His cases involve technologies such as virtual machine software, haptic feedback devices, semiconductor fabrication equipment, gallium-nitride-based laser diodes and LEDs, hyperthreaded processors, optoelectronic transceivers, surgical lasers, synchronization software, modems and video-on-demand servers.
+Marc represents clients in litigation and counseling involving semiconductor, electronics, and computer-related technologies.
+His cases involve technologies such as gallium-nitride-based LEDs and laser diodes and LEDs, haptic feedback devices, virtual machine software, semiconductor fabrication equipment, hyperthreaded processors, optoelectronic transceivers, surgical lasers, synchronization software, modems, and video-on-demand servers.

-Dr. Peters is admitted to practice in California, and is registered to practice before the United States Patent and Trademark Office.
-He received his J.D. with distinction from Stanford University in 2000, and his Ph.D. in physics from the University of California, Berkeley in 1997.
-He was a member of the scientific team that discovered the top quark, and is a co-author of more than a hundred papers in refereed journals.
+Marc is admitted to practice in California, and is registered to practice before the United States Patent and Trademark Office.
+In addition to receiving his J.D. with distinction from Stanford University, Marc also holds a Ph.D. in physics from the University of California, Berkeley.
+During his tenure at UC Berkeley, he was a member of the scientific team that discovered the top quark, and is a co-author of more than a hundred papers in refereed journals.
 While earning his doctorate, he received the UC Berkeley Faculty Associate Award for excellence in teaching, and authored the “Physics 111: Laboratory Electronics” course manual.
-Dr. Peters received his A.B. in physics, magna cum laude, from Harvard University in 1990.

 SETi v.
 Bolb (Northern District of California).
 Representing Bolb and its subsidiary Quantum Egg in patent litigation involving UVC LEDs and consumer disinfection devices.
 The case involves six patents covering a variety of AlGaN semiconductor-related technologies.

 Immersion v.
 Samsung; Immersion v.
 Motorola (Eastern District of Texas and District of Delaware).
 Represented Immersion against Samsung and Motorola in patent litigation involving haptics technology in mobile devices.
 The cases were settled on advantageous terms after obtaining favorable claim construction rulings.